 Off the Page Submissions

-Off the Page publishes short personal, cultural, and journalistic articles for those on the margins of faith—many of whom have grown up in evangelicalism but have been disappointed by the church.
+Off the Page publishes personal essays, short interviews, and regular columnists promoting spiritual practices for those who love Jesus but not the church or its culture.
+Much of the audience grew up in evangelicalism but has been disappointed by the church.
 Despite their disillusionment, our readers are still deeply interested in Jesus and faith.

 - The deadline for each month’s theme is the 15th of the previous month.
 Please give us 2 weeks to respond to your submission.
 We will let you know when we have received your submission.